-The Company's notes receivable balance consists of loans to buyers of charged-off and nonperforming receivable portfolios, which is considered the only loan category or segment to be reported under the applicable accounting guidance.
+The Company's notes receivable balance consists of loans to buyers of charged-off and nonperforming receivable portfolios through HGC and financing of laboratory equipment sales through ALT.
 These loans are measured at historical costs and reported at their outstanding principal balances net of any unamortized deferred fees and costs on originated loans.
 Loan origination fees and certain direct origination costs are deferred and recognized as adjustments to interest income over the lives of the related loans.